Power News We love to talk!

 The power generated from hydel stations is cheaper compared to other modes of production.
 The average hydel power generation cost works out to around Rs 1 against the average price of thermal power, which is pegged at Rs 3.50 per unit.

-- Adani group to bid for power transmission projects Read more
+- Telangana to spend Rs 38,000 crores for three power projects Read more